 The other committee members include Grant Turner from Long Ago and Far Away, Chip Ams from Finn and Stone, Michele Kropp from Gringo Jack's, Bob Sterns from the Manchester Country Club, Mike Kilburn from Dee's Electric, Peg Montague from Sotheby's, and Joe Madeira.

 The committee presented a "SWOT" analysis of an internal study done on local business in Manchester.
 A SWOT analysis is a structured planning method that looks into the strengths, weaknesses, opportunities, and threats of a given project or business venture.
-It involves specifying the objective of a business venture or project and identifying the internal and external factors the determine was is favorable or unfavorable to achieve an objective.

 A questionnaire was given out to over 300 local businesses with over 150 responding.
 Among important issues discussed in the questionnaire involved the decline of the ski and golf industries, opportunities of youths and young professionals, and the strength of the economy, in relation on how to create better marketing opportunities.